niconiahi/ethernauta/README.md

 The monorepo is arquitectured as per described in [Valibot's thesis](https://valibot.dev/thesis.pdf) so that it takes full use of tree-shaking thus making the bundle size of the library much smaller than similar libraries.
 It comes with the burden of getting used to composing functions (of small bundle size) but this is helped with a clear API

-It's ESM-first and edge/browser compatible, it runs anywhere.
-Only browser native APIs are used.
-This repository won't use Node APIs as part of its design
+It's ESM-first compatible, it should run anywhere in the web.
+Only [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) are used.
+This repository won't use [Node APIs](https://nodejs.org/dist/latest-v18.x/docs/api/) as part of its design

 ## Characteristics